SeldonIO/seldonio.github.com/prediction-example.md

 The script creates a Kubernetes deployment for the microservice in ```kubernetes/conf/microservices```.
 If the microserice is already running Kubernetes will roll-down the previous version and roll-up the new version.

-For example to start the XGBoost Iris microservice on the client  "test" (created by seldon-up.sh on startup):
+For example to start the XGBoost Iris microservice on the client  "test" (created by seldon-up on startup):

 {% highlight bash %}
 start-microservice --type prediction --client test -i iris-xgboost seldonio/iris_xgboost:2.1 rest 1.0